Entanglement corner dependence in two-dimensional systems: A tensor network perspective: Conclusions and future outlook

 We studied the subleading corner-dependent term in the entanglement of two-dimensional systems, and specifically, its representability by iPEPSs.
 This corner term is defined for continuous field systems, while iPEPSs represent discretized systems, whether they originally reside on a discretized lattice or serve as an approximation of a continuous system.

 We show, based on the bond dimension of the iPEPS and its relation to entanglement, that in the continuum limit a corner-dependent and area-independent term emerges, similar to the one predicted in continuous gapped systems.
 A similar argument shows that such a behavior may also rise from the lattice-corner-dependence of the entanglement in gauge-invariant systems.
 Our result ties the entanglement behavior in continuous systems with the geometrical behavior of its discretized version in the general case.
 It could be useful to compare this viewpoint to the one presented in Ref.~\citep{PokManTamCornerCharge2024} for the charge fluctuations in free fermion systems, which is related there to the integrated quantum metric.
+Trading accuracy for broad applicability, we establish a universal geometric bound on the entanglement that, despite being an inequality, is shown numerically to be remarkably tight throughout a quantum phase transition.

 The technical aspects of our result lead to an important practical insight: the behavior observed in the continuum could not have emerged from a single fixed lattice orientation $\varphi$.
 It required averaging over all possible orientations to restore the system's isotropy.
 Similarly, this term would not appear if the discretized lattice was not translational invariant, e.g., if it were centered with respect to the system's center.
 This emphasizes the necessity of such symmetrization procedures when approximating continuous systems by discretization.